Malo MONIN

 L3 SIF (2023–2024).

-As part of my third year of licence, I followed courses in the following scientific fields:
+As part of my third year of licence, I have followed courses in the following scientific fields:

 In those courses, we used C, C++, OCaml, and Python, as well as RISC-V assembly.